 All questions related to the EV Light-Duty Make-Ready Program and fleet assessment service should be directed to the Central Hudson EV Make-Ready Program team at EVMakeready@cenhud.com or EVMakeReadyCH@ICF.com.
-Meetings with our team can be booked directly with our booking tool.
-Additional information about the Program can be found on Central Hudson's website: https://www.cenhud.com/electricvehicles/.

-In addition.
-Central Hudson has a program director to address program or policy issues related to the implementation of the Program.
+In addition, Central Hudson has a program director to address program or policy issues related to the implementation of the Program.
 Their contact information is below:

+Michael Valentino

-Michael Valentino Mavalentino@cenhud.com (845) 486-5452
+Mavalentino@cenhud.com (845) 486-5452